-Margin Trading is a term that is commonly heard when we talk about looking stock trading or about selecting the best stock broker for our self.
-But there are still many of us who are completely unaware of what margin trading is, how it is offered by the brokers, what is the span margin, and what is Var in stock broking.
+Margin Trading is a method of trading using funds provided by investment brokers.
+It is a term that is commonly heard when we talk about stock trading or about selecting the best stock broker for our self.
+But there are still many of us who are completely unaware of what is margin trading, how it is offered by the brokers, what is the span margin, and what is Var in stock broking.

 Let us discuss about these terms so that the next time you hear about them you are not left bewildered.

 Margin trading is the facility that allows the investors and traders to borrow money from the broker to purchase stocks, which the investors otherwise cannot afford.
 It is the difference between the total value of the security held in an investors’ account and the amount of loan taken from the broker.
 The margin is paid by the broker either in shares or in cash.

 The margin trading transactions of a trader are funded by the broker.
 The margins, however, can be settled later when the market positions are squared off by the trader or investor.
 In order to earn profit from margin trading it is essential that the trader earn profit higher than the amount of margin, else the trader is likely to suffer a loss.